AKSW/bike/README.md

 - The accepted contributions will be published in the proceedings of the workshop.

-- Each competing approach needs to be registered and presented by one of the authors at the workshop (presentations can be heald online).
-Not complying with this rule may make the approach automatically disclasified.
+- Each competing approach needs to be registered and presented by one of the authors at the workshop (presentations can be held online).
+Not complying with this rule may make the approach automatically disqualified.

 - All papers should be submitted to easychair under the following link  [https://easychair.org/conferences/?conf=bike2023](https://easychair.org/conferences/?conf=bike2023).